wp-plugins/soundcloud-is-gold/readme.txt

 = Features =

 * Browse through your soundcloud tracks, sets and favorites from a tab in the media upload window (see screenshot), no need to go back and forth between soundcloud and your website.
+* Save multiple users, very useful for labels, collectives or artists with many projects
 * Live Preview in the Tab, see what does what instantly (see screenshot).
 * Integrates perfectly with wordpress media upload by using the same listing style that you get with the images (see screenshot).
 * See track's info directly in the tab (description, url, cover, etc...).